 A few years ago I had a manuscript rejected with the gutting comment that my romantic hero had no charisma.

-Take a look at my list of romance novels, for example.
-(If you haven’t already read my unusual selection, you can find find it here, in part one, part two and part three.)
-You see?
-There’s a certain type of hero I tend to fall for.
+Some of my favourite heroes have remarkably similar traits.
 In John Masters’ Far, far the Mountain Peak, the hero, Peter Savage, is ruthless, single-minded and distant.
 In Laura Logan’s The Windflower, the hero is ruthless, single-minded and, yes, emotionally distant.
 In D.H.
 Lawrence’s The Fox, the young soldier is ruthless…OK, you’re getting the picture.
 And these aren’t the only examples of distant, brooding heroes in literature (or film, for that matter) – I’m sure you can fill in plenty of your own.
 Of course what makes these characters attractive is that there’s much, much more to them than just these outward traits – otherwise, quite frankly, they’d be terrifying, and not in a good way – but how to convey that to the reader?

 Well, take Mr Darcy, as a classic example.
 At the start of the novel the reader sees Darcy mainly from Elizabeth Bennett’s point of view – he’s reserved, he’s proud, he’s an arrogant nob and he wants taking down a peg or two.
 Of course all that’s true, but Jane Austen cleverly gives Darcy a great friend in Charles Bingley, who is as nice a man as you’ll come across.
 Immediately we know there’s got to be more to Darcy than the cold fish Elizabeth thinks him, otherwise why would a lovely man like Bingley be such a good friend?
 Through Bingley’s friendship, we feel an interest in Darcy that we wouldn’t otherwise have felt.